yicui/BitTube/README.md

 any downloaded piece to your player ASAP.
 With this regard, the sophisticated "rarest first" and "tit-for-tat" policies of BitTorrent have little relevance in our context, so we replaced it with our own C++ implementation.

+BitTube runs as a single-threaded event loop.
+In each cycle, it relies on the select() function (we choose non-blocking) to monitor all of its connections (tracker, other peers, its own listening port for requests from the browser, etc.) for any connect/read/write action.
+Also in case you are the only peer online or other peers cannot send you data fast enough to sustain your streaming, you have to fall back to the HTTP server of the original content provider.
+It's rather easier to consider the HTTP server as a super peer which never goes offline.
+But a peer behaves a lot different from a server: instead of retrieving the whole chunk of video file which is slow and wasteful, we only need get distinct pieces of the file from time to time.
+Here we achieve this by turning on the partial-get and keep-alive of the HTTP protocol.
+Looking back from now, this often reminds me of the popular Node.js+Socket.io combination in today's realtime web applications.

 ![BitTube federation](https://github.com/downloads/yicui/BitTube/federation.jpg)

 In today's standard, this design is still quite intrusive, First, you need to download and install our program, which